ericdahl/tf-ghost-blog-simple/README.md

 ## TODO

 - store files in S3
-- avoid DNS service discovery
+- avoid DNS service discovery?
+  - not sure if possible.
+Docs refer to SRV records
+- try to avoid public IP on task?
 - API GW
   - try public cloudmap zone with internet integration?